Nemeca99/RLE/lab/releases/RLE_Standalone_v1.0/README.md

 A general physical law unifying thermodynamic and computational efficiency under probabilistic containment, validated across heterogeneous computing systems with empirical cross-device stress tests.

+## What is RLE?

+**RLE (Recursive Load Efficiency)** is a universal efficiency metric that quantifies how efficiently a computing system converts thermal stress into useful computational work, balancing output against stability, waste, and time-to-burnout.
+It provides a dimensionless measure of thermal efficiency that scales across heterogeneous hardware platforms.

 ## RLE Formula & Thermal Interaction

 ```